ZCOdeMichael/GradeCalculator/README.md

-# GradeCalculator (Finished but will add more later on)
+# GradeCalculator
 Just a simple but to be honest a very complex program that calculates the average of a set of numbers and displays all the inputted numbers.

 # Bugs
 There are no bugs that I am aware of as of right now.